AB BIOLOGICAL WASTEWATER TREATMENT PLANT

 AB Preliminary Treatment:

-The pump stations are located in the city of East St. Louis and in the Village of Cahokia.
+The pump stations are located in the city of East St. Louis and in the city of Cahokia Heights.
 Gates control and direct the flow of wastewater from the collection system to barscreens that remove the large trash and debris.
 Both pump stations are equipped with mechanical barscreens that are raked automatically.
 The rakes pull the trash and debris up and out of the barscreens and drop it into a dumpster for disposal at a landfill.
 Wastewater flows from homes, businesses, and storm drains through a system of pipes to two pump stations located outside of American Bottoms.
 First, we remove large trash and debris.
 Industrial grade screens catch this debris and remove things like cans, bottles, plastic bags, lawn clippings, and all the things you might see in the gutters along the streets.
 Once this trash is removed, the wastewater is pumped from these pump stations through underground pipes to our American Bottoms plant.

 Once through the barscreens, the wastewater is pumped to American Bottoms through a 42 inch force main from the East St Louis pump station and a 20 inch force main from the Cahokia pump station.
 These pipe lines join together just before entering the primary treatment process.
 The East St. Louis pump station contains four dry pit pumps, and the Cahokia pump station contains three dry pit pumps designed to convey the wastewater to American Bottoms.